microsoft/vscode-docs/docs/languages/overview.md

 The richness of support varies across the different languages and their extensions:

 * Syntax highlighting and bracket matching
-* Smart completions (IntelliSense, Aritifical Intelligence with [GitHub Copilot](../editor/artificial-intelligence.md))
+* Smart completions (IntelliSense, Artificial Intelligence with [GitHub Copilot](/docs/editor/artificial-intelligence.md))
 * Linting and corrections
 * Code navigation (Go to Definition, Find All References)
 * Debugging